nametaggle/nametaggle.github.io/procedures/010-NewUserSignup/index.md

 <br>
 ##### Additional Resources
-You may also be interested in
+You may also be interested in:
 <ul class="release-bullets">
 <li>The <a class="" href="/about/">story</a> of NameTaggle</li>
 <li>Setting up a family in NameTaggle</li>